pheng044/Transport_Phenomena/README.md

 of differential analysis in transport phenomena.
 There are no numerical examples, but rather, the goal is to develop a theoretical understanding of differential conservation equations and *why* they have their form.
-Thus, motivated <ins>derivations</ins> are the main results of this document along with several methods of analyzing the resulting equations.
+Thus, motivated <ins>derivations</ins> are the main results of these notebooks along with several methods of analyzing the resulting equations.

 In this light, physical arguments will be used rather than full